ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function calculates the volume-weighted average across three dimensions, but maintains the time dimension.

-This function takes the argument: `operator`, which defines the operation to apply over the volume.
-At the moment, only `mean` is supported.
 By default, the `mean` operation is weighted by the grid cell volumes.

 For weighted statistics, this function requires a cell volume `cell measure`_,